 May there be kindness in your gaze when you look within. ~John O’Donohue

-I trained in Vipassana mindfulness meditation and am certified through a deep two-year study with the Greater Good Science Center at UC Berkeley, with mentorship from Jack Kornfield and Tara Brach, and training with Yale’s Center for Emotional Intelligence.
+I trained in Vipassana mindfulness meditation and completed a two-year certification through the Greater Good Science Center at the University of California, Berkeley, with mentorship from Jack Kornfield and Tara Brach, and training through the Yale Center for Emotional Intelligence.

 My work integrates mindfulness, social-emotional learning, and reflective practice to help individuals cultivate presence and agency in their daily lives.
-Currently, I serve as a mindfulness coach at a public high school, integrating social-emotional learning and contemplative practices into daily routines.
+I currently serve as a mindfulness coach at a public high school, where I integrate contemplative practices and social-emotional learning into daily routines.

 Mindfulness Mentoring — an invitation